OndrejValla/z-o-photo-album/README.md

     - As mentioned above, please find the social media links in the footer, have a look and feel free to contact us.

 ---
-- User story 6: I Ondrej Valla, would also like to use this website on the entertainment screen in my car when I am driving with my wife, for a better car atmosphere.
+- User story 6: I Ondrej Valla, would also like to use this website on the entertainment screen in my car when I am driving with my wife, for a better atmosphere / ambient.
-    - In my car, I have an Android unit with Google Chrome browser, therefore this website is wrunning the same way as on any tablet device.<br> For this purpose, I have also created an additional page with the carousel slideshow of all images, for long-lasting presentation.
-To access this slideshow, just use the link [slideshow.html](https://ondrejvalla.github.io/z-o-photo-album/slideshow.html)
+    - In my car, I have an Android unit with Google Chrome browser, therefore this website is running the same way as on any tablet device.
+    - For this purpose, I have also created an additional page with the carousel slideshow of all website images.
+To access this slideshow, I just use the link [https://ondrejvalla.github.io/z-o-photo-album/slideshow.html](https://ondrejvalla.github.io/z-o-photo-album/slideshow.html) or click the hidden button in random.html which is right under the random image displayed.
+This button has the same colour as the background, just simply because is probably for my use only.
+Originally it was not planned.

 ![IMAGE](assets/images/readme-files/user-story-6-1.jpg)